 If you do decide to take option number one – outsmarting your squirrels – then here are a few things to try:

 - Buy a squirrel proof feeder and hang it on a pole system in the middle of your lawn, approximately 10ft away from tree branches and bushes.

 - Before buying a squirrel-resistant feeder, it may be worth considering what this actually means!
 Some brands (e.g. Droll Yankee New Generation tube feeders™ tube feeders) come with a lifetime guarantee against squirrel damage, but do not prevent squirrels accessing the food within.
 Caged feeders like those in the Nuttery™ range are also called 'squirrel resistant' since the cage surrounding the central chamber will prevent easy access to the bird food, but squirrels can still be very adept at gaining access.

 - We now stock a range of tube feeder 'guardians' – cylindrical mesh guard cages that sit over the top of tube feeders.
 These come in a range of sizes, depending on the size of feeder you wish to protect.

 - Our most popular (and, in our opinion, most effective) squirrel proof feeders are the Squirrel Buster range and the Droll Yankee Flipper.
 The Squirrel Buster seed feeders are weight-activated and shut off feeding ports when a squirrel lands on them.
-The Yankee Flipper uses a cunning weight-activated and motorised perch ring to spin squirrels off the feeder, leaving them no time to enjoy the bird seed!
-The squirrels soon realise that feeding from the Flipper is impossible and leave it well alone.

 - Other things which might be worth trying are devices that help prevent squirrels from gaining access to hanging feeders.
 Squirrel baffles and squirrel domes (available for use either as a hanging dome or as a pole mounted dome) act as effective blockers.